 Several common names for Internet blackmail include:

-In certain cases, online blackmail may sometimes be referred to as ‘Cyber extortion,’ which you can read further about by checking out our comprehensive article on combating online extortion, sextortion, and blackmail.
+In certain cases, online blackmail may sometimes be referred to as ‘Cyber extortion,’ which you can read further about by checking out our comprehensive article, “What to Do If Someone Is Blackmailing You Online“.

 Thanks to modern technology, the rise of user-generated content platforms and online bulletin boards, and sophisticated phishing and malware scams, Internet blackmail has become an all too common occurrence.
 Let’s now take a look at several of the most popular Internet blackmail schemes to beware of on the web.